0xCAF2/lister/README.md

 # Lister

-A simple reorderable list in Flutter.
+A simple list editor by Flutter.